ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 </div>

+[^1]: For a historical overview of why I and other psychologists might not understand causal inference in the same way as those from other disciplines (e.g., economics, epidemiology), see Maxwell ([2010](#ref-maxwell2010introduction)) and the other articles in the *Psychological Methods* special section on Don Campbell’s and Don Rubin’s conceptualizations of causality.
+Psychologists tend to focus on Campbell, to the neglect of Rubin.
+For a nice overview of how Campbell’s and Rubin’s frameworks compare and contrast, take a look at Shadish ([2010](#ref-shadish2010campbellandrubin)).

+[^2]: Well, usually, anyway.
+As we will later see, there is at least one case where baseline covaraites do not help.
+But we’re getting way ahead of ourselves, and really, most of y’all should probably be using baseline covaraites as a default.

-[^1]: I don’t expect all my readers to know about the Premack principle, but it’s well known among behaviorists and behavior therapists.
+[^3]: I don’t expect all my readers to know about the Premack principle, but it’s well known among behaviorists and behavior therapists.
 In short, it states: *You can use high-probability behaviors to increase the frequency of low-probability behaviors*.
 Let’s say you’re a parent who’s trying to get a stubborn child to eat their yucky vegetables (low-probability behavior).
 If you tell them “You can eat ice cream \[a high-probability behavior\] IF you eat all your vegetables,” you have just used the Premack principle.
 If the child knows there’s ice cream on the line (and presuming they like ice cream), they’re more likely to eat those yucky vegetables.
 As you might imagine, there are all kinds of technical details I’m glossing over, here.
 If you’d like to learn more, a PhD in clinical psychology or behavior analysis might be a good fit for you.

+[^4]: Note that the way I’ve described the research goal, here, is from a clinical perspective.
+Clinicians in this context want to see their weight-loss clients lose weight.
+This perfectly legitimate goal, however, is very different from what we’ll focus on when we start talking about causal inference, which you’ll learn all about in the next post.
+For the time being, just note that clinical perspectives and research perspectives aren’t always the same, and that’s okay.

-[^2]: As discussed by O’Connell et al. ([2017](#ref-oConnell2017methods)), the “ANOVA model” is a little ambiguous in that it can refer to using either `post` or `post - pre` as the dependent variable.
+[^5]: As discussed by O’Connell et al. ([2017](#ref-oConnell2017methods)), the “ANOVA model” is a little ambiguous in that it can refer to using either `post` or `post - pre` as the dependent variable.
 If we were to use `post - pre`, this would be a change-score analysis.
 I’m not interested in going into a change-score discussion, here.
 In short, don’t analyze change scores.
 I can understand why substantive researchers might find them interesting, but there are better alternatives.

-[^3]: There are some contexts in which this is not the case.
+[^6]: There are some contexts in which this is not the case.
 For example, if you’re running a medical trial for which the primary outcome is mortality, all participants will necessarily be alive at baseline.
 So an important caveat is baseline measures tend to have strong correlations with post-intervention measures when they’re of a continuous variable.
-Indeed, the distinction between continuous and binary variables is an important part of the story.
-But we’re getting ahead of ourselves…
+Indeed, the distinction between continuous and binary variables is an important part of the story, which we’ll start to explore in the third post of this series.

-[^4]: Including baseline covariates is actually more than a “good idea.”
+[^7]: Including baseline covariates is actually more than a “good idea.”
 If you’re running computer task experiments with undergrads, it probably doesn’t matter much.
 But if you’re running a clinical trial where lives are on the line, you want to use analytic strategies which are as unbiased and as precise as possible.
 When you’re in the study-planning phase, the ANCOVA method can help you design a well-powered study with fewer participants, which could mean you’d be putting fewer participants lives at risk.
 I owe this insight to the great [Darren Dahly](https://twitter.com/statsepi).